 Under HIPAA, any entity that is involved in the creation, maintenance, receipt, or transmission of PHI is regarded as a business associate.
 This includes cloud providers, whether they offer a public, private, or hybrid cloud.
 Covered entities that plan on using the services of a business associate need to ensure that they are entering into a HIPAA-compliant business associate agreement (BAA).
 This will help them ensure that their cloud infrastructure has the same HIPAA protections that their on-premise systems would.

 But the task of ensuring HIPAA compliance for the cloud doesn’t stop there.
 Indeed, it is only the start.
 It is largely up to the cloud customer to ensure HIPAA compliance by correctly configuring their cloud infrastructure, monitoring for compliance, and following through with remediation if there are any problems.

 What Does it Mean for a Public Cloud to be HIPAA Compliant?

-It can’t be said enough: No cloud platform, public or otherwise, is inherently 100% HIPAA compliant.
+It can’t be said enough: No cloud platform, public or otherwise, is inherently 100 percent HIPAA compliant.
 Or, perhaps more accurately: Large public clouds (like AWS and Azure) support HIPAA compliance, but they cannot offer or guarantee this compliance.
-This is because compliance comes not from having a certain kind of technology or platform, but rather from configuring the platform (and, ultimately, handling the data) in appropriate ways.
+This is because compliance comes not from having a certain kind of technology or platform, but rather from configuring the platform (and, ultimately handling the data) in the most appropriate ways.